happyvictor008/Higher-Order-Implicit-Fairing-Networks-for-3D-Human-Pose-Estimation/README.md

 In this section we rewrite the original GCN layer to GCNII layer and apply it on a 10-layer model without residual connection.
 ### Results on Human3.6M

-Under Protocol 1 (mean per-joint position error) and Protocol 2 (mean per-joint position error after rigid alignment).
+Ground truth detection rtesluts under Protocol 1 (mean per-joint position error) and Protocol 2 (mean per-joint position error after rigid alignment).

 | Method | 2D Detections | # of Epochs | # of Parameters | MPJPE (P1) | P-MPJPE (P2) |
 |:-------|:-------:|:-------:|:-------:|:-------:|:-------:|